Benefits of Volunteering at Cavy Corner

 Two of the main areas that require volunteer help are:

 These events require a large number of volunteers to make sure they run efficiently.
-Our regular events include Fun Shows, the Pignic and Galas but there are often additional things that require volunteer help.
-At these events you might be serving refreshments, helping to set up and take down the event, a Guinea Pig Monitor to check everyone’s pets are safe and happy, or facilitating in another way to make sure everything runs smoothly!
+Our regular events include Fun Shows, the Pignic but there are often additional things that require volunteer help.
+At Cavy Corner events you might be serving refreshments, helping to set up and take down the event.
+Be a Guinea Pig Monitor for the day to check everyone’s pets are safe and happy, or facilitating in another way to make sure everything runs smoothly!

 “I volunteer as often as I can because guineas have a huge place in my heart.
 I’ve learnt a lot about guinea pigs I didn’t know.”

-We do consider volunteers who wish to work a set amount of time towards their Duke of Edinburgh award or other work experience placement.
+We do consider volunteers who wish to work a set amount of time towards their Duke of Edinburgh award, Student Vets doing Extra Mural placements or other work experience placement.
 Please telephone for an informal chat if you are interested so we can explain the roles in more detail and arrange a visit.